Dodecanese campaign: Axis occupation

+Allied plans

 Operation Accolade called for a direct attack on Rhodes and Karpathos, with three infantry divisions, an armored brigade and support units.
 Landings at Crete, which was too well fortified and had a strong German garrison, were dropped.
 The main problem faced by the planners was the difficulty of countering Fliegerkorps X of the Luftwaffe because of a lack of air cover, as American and British aircraft were based in Cyprus and the Middle East.
 This challenge was exacerbated by the demands of the upcoming Allied invasion of Sicily.
 The Americans were sceptical about the operation, which they regarded as aiming mostly at post-war political benefits for Britain and an unnecessary diversion from the Italian campaign.
 They refused to support it, warning the British that they would have to go it alone.

-As an Italian surrender became increasingly possible, in August 1943 the British prepared to take advantage of a possible Italian-German split, in the form of a smaller version of Accolade.
+As an Italian surrender became increasingly possible, in August 1943 the British prepared to take advantage of a possible Italian–German split, in the form of a smaller version of Accolade.
 A force based on the 8th Indian Infantry Division was assembled and American assistance in the form of P-38 Lightning long-range fighter squadrons was requested.
 As a result of the Quebec Conference and the US refusal to assent to British plans, the forces and ships earmarked for Accolade were diverted barely a week before the surrender of Italy in the Armistice of Cassibile on 8 September.